rkyzk/ecopost/README.md

 - The code for turning the navbar to a hamburger menu (lines 9-19 in script.js & lines 21-45 in base.html) was taken from [this site.](https://stackoverflow.com/questions/70370519/how-can-i-turn-my-navbar-into-hamburger-menu-for-mobile-using-responsive-design)

-- For the code for search system, I took basic ideas from this [youtube video](https://www.youtube.com/watch?v=vU0VeFN-abU&t=26s)
+- For the code for search system, I took basic ideas from this [youtube video]

 - The code to sign in a testuser (line 16-20 in test_views.py) was taken from [this site](https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests)

+- The code to handle 500 error was taken from [this site](https://pythoncircle.com/post/40/designing-custom-404-and-500-error-pages-in-django/).